arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 @RESTSTRUCT{minReplicationFactor,get_api_database_new_USERS,number,optional,number}
 Default minimum replication factor for new collections created in this database.
-If there are less than minReplicationFactor replicas availabe the collection will become read-only.
+If there are less than minReplicationFactor replicas available the collection will become read-only.

 @RESTBODYPARAM{users,array,optional,get_api_database_new_USERS}